|

 Hairfield.

-TOP ROW: Otis Arney, Jim Darby, Julius Cuthberson, Vernon Denton,
+Top row: Otis Arney, Jim Darby, Julius Cuthberson, Vernon Denton,

 Clifton Avery, Professor E. Oscar Randolph, Ed Connelly, William Patton,

-Clark Erwin, Thurman Lingerfelt. |
+Clark Erwin, Thurman Lingerfelt.

 Source: